cuulee/f-stack/README.md

 After several months of development and testing, dkdns-DPDK DNS parser based on  DPDK officially released in October 2013.
 DNS processing performance of single 10GE port was up to 11 million QPS The DNS processing performance of double 10GE net export reached 18.2 million QPS.
 Our newly independently developed TCP/IP protocol stack, F-Stack, can process 0.6 million RPS with single 10GE port.

- With the fast growth of Tencent Cloud, more and more business needs higher network access performance.
+ With the fast growth of Tencent Cloud, more and more services needs higher network access performance.
 At the meanwhile F-Stack is continuous improving driven by the business growth, and ultimately developed into a general network access framework.
 For the TCP/IP protocol stack part, we've tried several different plans and finally determine to transplant and simplify the FreeBSD protocol stack to the user space.
 Therefor we can the reduce cost of maintenance and quickly follow up the new application of the protocol stack.

-With rapid development of all kinds of application, in order to help different APPs quick and easily use F-Stack, F-Stack has integrated Nginx, Redis and other commonly used APP, and a micro thread framework (SPP), and provides a standard Epoll/Keque interface.
+With rapid development of all kinds of application, in order to help different APPs quick and easily use F-Stack, F-Stack has integrated Nginx, Redis and other commonly used APP, and a micro thread framework, and provides a standard Epoll/Kqueue interface.

 Currently, besides authorized DNS server of DNSPod, there are various product in Tencent Cloud has used the F-Stack, such as HttpDNS (D+), COS access module, CDN access module, etc..